jngumy/virtual-machine-tanembaum-architecture/README.md

-# Virtual Machine - Assembler traductor (Tanembaum Architecture)
+# Virtual Machine - Assembler translator (Tanembaum Architecture)

 This was a project for my University's Architecture of Computers subject developed in 2018 by Lucia G., Ezequiel W and me.
 It's a virtual machine replicating the Tanembaum's famous architecture.